 Forensic royalty auditing is a highly specialist area that can bring major financial benefits to an author.
 Our forensic accountants use advanced IT techniques and apply a detailed approach to ensure that all sales have been reported by the publisher and that the terms of your contract have been followed.
 Any unpaid royalties recovered are returned to you, via a routine, non-adversarial process that maintains relationships with the publishers.

 Many sports professionals, clubs and brands have increasing numbers of licensees with sometimes complex participation models and it can be hard to keep track of every sale.
 Our expert team has a thorough knowledge of the industry and we can provide reassurance to you regarding income accountability through our audits, by undertaking an in-depth analysis at the transactional level against the backdrop of contract compliance.
+In addition to Royalty auditing, we can support professionals in the sports sector in a number of different ways to manage financial goals.

 Auditing TV participation revenue for writers, performers or programme creators can be extremely complex.
 This is partly because almost every deal is bespoke and crafted to meet the nuances of each individual show.
 In particular, secondary rights based on the exploitation of a show beyond its initial transmission requires numerous calculations by the production company, including residual calculations for each writer and performer, broadcaster percentages and the correct identification of allowable production and other costs.
 In addition, the production company needs to collate all the relevant income, which may be generated from an ever widening variety of deals and sources, such as VOD, airlines and international deals.